 Time stands still onboard Sarfaq Ittuk, which transports passengers and goods from South Greenland to Disko Bay – and back again.
 Disembark at the popular locations and towns and see the Ice Sheet at Kangerlussuaq, the capital Nuuk, and Ilulissat with the protected and world-famous Icefjord.
 Take time to go sightseeing on your own or join a guided tour.
 Your sailing trip can also be combined with accommodation at a luxury hotel in Ilulissat and Sisimiut.

 The sea has always been an important part of Greenland’s infrastructure.
 Today there are sailing trips along the coast that take you to the blue-white glacial tongues, black-green rocks, majestic icebergs, cosy settlements and magnificent fells.

 Being the world’s largest island is no small matter, and the ‘highway’ surrounds the entire country.
-There are no tarmac roads between the towns; all traffic is by boat or plane.
+There are no tarmac roads between the towns; all traffic is by boat, ferry or plane.

 International cruise ships have Greenland in their sights – and in their travel itineraries.
 An increasing number are calling at Greenland.
 Exclusive cruises take place on M/S Fram, which crosses the sea between Iceland and Greenland, starting and finishing in Greenland of course.

 Photo Mads Pihl